 While the finished version of my Nutella pizza recipe is really quite simple, the recipe development process actually took me several months to perfect.

-Every oven is different, so depending on the size of your ice cubes and the thickness of your pizza dough, it make take you a couple tries to get the timing of the ice cube technique down pat.
+Every oven is different, so depending on the size of your ice cubes and the thickness of your pizza dough, it make take a couple of tries to get the timing of the ice cube technique down pat.
 But the good news is even if it doesn't work perfectly the first time, a thin layer of Nutella can hide a lot of problems!

-- Nutella - I use classic Nutella for this dessert pizza, but you can also use other hazelnut chocolate spreads like Bonne Maman's Chocolate Hazelnut Spread.
+I use classic Nutella for this dessert pizza, but you can also use other hazelnut chocolate spreads like Bonne Maman's Chocolate Hazelnut Spread.
 You could even use chocolate tahini, chocolate hazelnut & almond butter, or, for a completely nut-free option, use plain chocolate spread instead.

 Other Nutella Pizza Dessert Toppings: